Material Safety Data Sheet for 1-Bromopropane

 Accidental Release Measures

-Environmental Precautions: Prevent spillage into drains, surface water, or soil.
-Notify authorities if a significant release causes pollution.
+Environmental Precautions: Prevent entry into drains, water courses, or soil.
+Notify authorities of significant leaks.

 Handling and Storage